How to Clean Engineered Hardwood Floors

 While engineered flooring can withstand humidity better than hardwood, excess water can still seep through cracks and joins causing warping and damage to the underlayment.
 Do not clean with mops or towels that are completely drenched, and never leave a spill for too long as you risk damaging your floor.

-Simple Green Multi-Surface Floor Care cleans all hard floor surfaces with a safer, orally non-toxic formula that won't leave behind dangerous or dulling residue.
+Simple Green Multi-Surface Floor Care cleans all hard floor surfaces with a formula that won't leave behind dulling residue.
 The cleaner dries quickly, leaving behind a spot and streak-free finish that allows the natural beauty of the flooring to shine through.
-Powerful, plant-based extracts, essential oils and minerals are used in place of petroleum distillates, ammonia, chlorine, and other harsh chemicals commonly found in other floor cleaners.
+Powerful, plant-based extracts, essential oils and minerals are used in place of petroleum distillates, ammonia, and chlorine commonly found in other floor cleaners.

 - Clear debris.
 Clean and clear the floor of all debris, dirt and dust using a vacuum cleaner, soft bristle broom, dust mop or microfiber mop.